yahnatan/pulseox/README.md

     ***IMPORTANT:*** your child's pulse oximeter is a life-saving device.
 If you change the wrong setting inadvertently, you could seriously compromise the safety of your child and/or make yourself totally liable for the consequences.
 Don't change settings unless you're confident you know what you're doing.

+- If after changing your Massimo Rad 8 to AS1 setting, you still don't see data coming in when you call ```cat /dev/ttyUSB0``` (or wherever your serial-to-USB cable mounts to), it may be because the data is being buffered in Unix pipes.
+This is something that can be manipulated (and in issue #1 in this project there is an example of how to do this in Python).

 - You will want to make these scripts run automatically at startup.
 On my Onion Omega, I did this by adding the following to /etc/rc.local:

     ```